Voice type: Tenor

 Tenor tessitura: The tessitura of the tenor voice lies above the baritone voice and below the countertenor voice.
-The Tenorino has the highest tessitura of all the tenor subtypes.
+The leggero tenor has the highest tessitura of all the tenor subtypes.

 Tenor subtypes: Tenors are often divided into different subcategories based on range, vocal color or timbre, the weight of the voice, and dexterity of the voice.
-Tenors are often broken down into eight subcategories: Tenorino, tenore contraltino, leggero tenor or tenore di grazia, lyric tenor, spinto tenor or tenore spinto, dramatic tenor, heldentenor, and baritenor.
-Famous tenors include Enrico Caruso, Juan Diego Flórez, Alfredo Kraus, Luciano Pavarotti, Placido Domingo and José Carreras.
+Tenors are often broken down into seven subcategories: tenore contraltino, leggero tenor or tenore di grazia, lyric tenor, spinto tenor or tenore spinto, dramatic tenor, heldentenor, and baritenor.
+Famous tenors include Enrico Caruso, Juan Diego Flórez, Alfredo Kraus, and Luciano Pavarotti.

 Baritone

-Baritone range: The baritone voice is the middle-range voice type for males and the most common male voice type; it lies between the bass and tenor ranges, overlapping both of them.
-The typical baritone range is from A (the second A below middle C) to A (the A above middle C).
-A baritone's range might extend down to F (the second F below middle C) or up to C (one octave above middle C).
+Baritone range: The vocal range of the baritone lies between the bass and tenor ranges, overlapping both of them.
+The typical baritone range is from A2 (the second A below middle C) to A4 (the A above middle C).
+A baritone's range might extend down to F2 or up to C5.
+The baritone is the most common type of male voice.

-Baritone tessitura: Although this voice range overlaps both the tenor and bass ranges, the tessitura of the baritone is lower than that of the tenor and higher than that of the bass.
+Baritone tessitura: Although this voice overlaps both the tenor and bass voices, the tessitura of the baritone is lower than that of the tenor and higher than that of the bass.

 Baritone subtypes: Baritones are often divided into different subcategories based on range, vocal color or timbre, the weight of the voice, and dexterity of the voice.
 Baritones are often broken down into nine subcategories: baryton-Martin, lyric baritone, bel canto or coloratura baritone, kavalierbariton, heldenbaritone, Verdi baritone, dramatic baritone, baryton-noble, and bass-baritone.

 Bass

-Bass range: The bass is the lowest singing voice.
+Bass range: The bass is the lowest male voice.
 The bass voice has the lowest tessitura of all the voices.
-The typical bass range lies between E (the second E below middle C) to E (the E above middle C).
-In the lower and upper extremes of the bass voice, some basses can sing from C (two octaves below middle C) to G (the G above middle C).
+The typical bass range lies between E2 (the second E below middle C) to E4 (the E above middle C).
+In the lower and upper extremes of the bass voice, some basses can sing from C2 (two octaves below middle C) to G4 (the G above middle C).

 Bass subtypes: Basses are often divided into different subcategories based on range, vocal color or timbre, the weight of the voice, and dexterity of the voice.
 Basses are often broken down into six subcategories: basso profondo, basso buffo, bel canto bass, basso cantante, dramatic bass, and bass-baritone.